y-arjun-y/arjunyadav/pages-md/notebook.md

 - [On the Measure of Intelligence](https://arxiv.org/pdf/1911.01547.pdf):

 > We note that in practice, the contemporary AI community still gravitates towards benchmarking intelligence by comparing the skill exhibited by AIs and humans at specific tasks, such as board games and video games.
 We argue that solely measuring skill at any given task falls short of measuring intelligence, because skill is heavily modulated by prior knowledge and experience: unlimited priors or unlimited training data allow experimenters to “buy” arbitrary levels of skills for a system, in a way that masks the system’s own generalization power.
-We then articulate a new formal definition of intelligence based on Algorithmic Information Theory, describing intelligence as skill-acquisition efficiency and highlighting the concepts of scope, generalization difficulty, priors, and experience, as critical pieces to be accounted for in characterizing intelligent systems
+We then articulate a new formal definition of intelligence based on Algorithmic Information Theory, describing intelligence as skill-acquisition efficiency and highlighting the concepts of scope, generalization difficulty, priors, and experience, as critical pieces to be accounted for in characterizing intelligent systems.

 ### Mechanistic Interpretability

 - [Variational Sparse Coding](https://openreview.net/forum?id=SkeJ6iR9Km):

 > The Problem: Unsupervised discovery of interpretable features and controllable generation with high-dimensional data are currently major challenges in machine learning.

 > Proposal: A model based on variational auto-encoders (VAEs) in which interpretation is induced through latent space sparsity with a mixture of Spike and Slab distributions as prior.

 ### Practical Applications of Transformers